thoughtbot/guides/security/README.md

 The following guidelines apply to how you as an individual secure access to your systems (laptop, accounts, etc.) and communication (email, etc.).

+## Protecting Personal or Identifying Information

+See [protecting personal or identifying information][].

 ### Using Passwords

 - Use a unique password for every account you create.